 Any employee is eligible to apply for another open position at the College for which the employee is qualified.
 If selected for the open position, the employee’s current supervisor and prospective supervisor shall determine the date of transfer.

-- Involuntary Transfer refers to an employee’s move to another department because the position has been eliminated as a result of special circumstances (Policy 4-40 Special Circumstances Employment Actions).
+- Involuntary Transfer Transfer involuntarily to another department because the position has been eliminated as a result of special circumstances in employment actions or based on needs of the College.

-- Transfer refers to the voluntary transfer from a current position to another open position in the College, even if the new position has a lower salary or pay level.
+- Transfer Refers to the voluntary transfer of an employee from a current position to another open position in the College, even if the new position has a lower salary or pay level.

 - All dates of transfer shall begin at the start of a pay period.

-- If the employee’s new position is a voluntary transfer at a lower pay range than the employee’s current position, the Office of Human Resources (OHR) shall require the employee to sign a statement that the transfer was voluntary and any pay adjustments shall be calculated through OHR procedures.
+- If the employee’s new position is a voluntary transfer at a lower pay range than the employee’s current position, the Office of Human Resources shall require the employee to sign a statement that the transfer was voluntary and any pay adjustments shall be calculated through Office of Human Resources procedures.

-- If an employee is involuntarily transferred to another position due to special circumstances as defined in Policy 4-40 Special Circumstances Employment Actions, the employee will sign a document stating the move is involuntary, acknowledging the change of assignment and any other employment-related changes, including but not limited to, probationary status, changes to pay and hours, and changes to employment status.
+- If an employee is involuntarily transferred to another position due to special circumstances (SFCC Policy 4-40 Special Circumstances Employment Actions), the employee will sign a document stating the move is involuntary, acknowledging the change of assignment and any other employment-related changes, including but not limited to, probationary status, changes to pay and hours, and changes to employment status.

 Statement of Accountability and Responsibility

-The President, through the Executive Director for Human Resources and Professional Development/Equal Employment Officer or designee, shall be responsible for enforcing human resources procedures and policies.
-OHR shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.
+The President, through the Vice President for Strategy and Organizational Effectiveness and the Director of Human Resources, shall be responsible for enforcing human resources policies and procedures.
+The Office of Human Resources shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.